A quantum expectation identity: Applications to statistical mechanics: Canonical and grand canonical identities

 \section{Canonical and grand canonical identities}

-Before giving the general results obtained from the Q-FDT for a generalized density matrix, we illustrate the use of ($\ref{FD_theorem}$) in the canonical and grand canonical statistical models.
+Before giving the general results obtained from the QEI for a generalized density matrix, we illustrate the use of ($\ref{FD_theorem}$) in the canonical and grand canonical statistical models.
 According to Section \ref{derivation_section}, we are free to choose $\hat{A}$ as any observable compatible with $\hat{\rho}$ such as the identity operator $\mathds{1}$, the Hamiltonian $\hat{H}$ and the density matrix $\hat{\rho}$ itself, or even an arbitrary function $F(\hat{\rho})$ of $\hat{\rho}$.
-For the sake of simplicity, we only consider the the cases $\hat{A}=\mathds{1}$ and $\hat{A}=\hat{H}$.
+For the sake of simplicity, in this section we consider only the the cases $\hat{A}=\mathds{1}$ and $\hat{A}=\hat{H}$.
+We will consider the case $\hat{A}=\hat{\rho}$ in Section \ref{purity_section} separately.